Collection: BEINGS

 The quartet’s openness is the record’s mark.
 It even extends to the group’s name, Beings, which gestures towards existing as whatever you are; in their nature-centric song titles, there too is a sense of the organic.
 Throughout There Is A Garden, the four musicians are at the height of their craft and meshing their voices into one, yet their music never shies away from each artist’s own originality, and in fact, those unique voices forge its sprawling landscapes.
 In their own worlds, forged into one, they find freedom—to grow, to become, and to be.

-• **Pre-order** There Is A Garden
+• There Is A Garden

 Regular price